-We evaluate subsequent events that have occurred after our most recent balance sheet date but before the financial statements are issued.
+We evaluate subsequent events that have occurred after our most recent balance sheet date but before the financial statements are issued or are available to be issued.
 There are two types of subsequent events: (1) recognized, or those that provide additional evidence about conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing financial statements, and (2) nonrecognized, or those that provide evidence about conditions that did not exist at the date of the balance sheet but arose after that date.
+We evaluated subsequent events through June 29, 2010, the issuance date of our financial statements.

 Based on the evaluation, we did not identify any recognized subsequent events that would have required adjustment to the consolidated financial statements.
-The following were unaudited, nonrecognized subsequent events we identified subsequent to the date of the report of our independent registered public accounting firm:
+The following were unaudited, nonrecognized subsequent events we identified:

 In May 2010, we amended our commercial agreement with Walmart, our largest retail distributor, and GE Money Bank.
 The amendment modifies the terms of our agreement related to our co-branded GPR MoneyCard, which in future periods will significantly increase the sales commission rates we pay to Walmart for our products sold in their stores.
 The new agreement has a five-year term commencing May 1, 2010.
 As an incentive to amend our prepaid card program agreement, we issued Walmart 2,208,552 shares of our Class A common stock.
 These shares are subject to our right to repurchase them at \$0.01 per share upon termination of our agreement with Walmart other than a termination arising out of our knowing, intentional and material breach of the agreement.
 Our right to repurchase the shares lapses with respect to 36,810 shares per month over the 60-month term of the agreement.
-The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the agreement, if we experience a "change of control," as defined in the agreement, or under certain other limited circumstances, which we currently believe are remote.
+The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the agreement, or under certain other limited circumstances, which we currently believe are remote.
 Also, should these limited circumstances arise prior to the completion of our initial public offering, Walmart will have the right to require us to repurchase, at the then-current market value, all or a portion of its shares.
-Prior to the earliest to occur of (i) December 24, 2012, (ii) the termination of our commercial agreement under certain limited circumstances and (iii) an event that would cause our repurchase right to lapse in full prior to May 2015, Walmart is required to pay us \$25.00 per share for each share it sells in excess of 309,833 shares (subject to adjustment if our initial public offering becomes effective after July 31, 2010) in any consecutive six-month period following the expiration of the lock-up agreements associated with our initial public offering becomes effective after July 31,
+Prior to the earliest to occur of (i) December 24, 2012, (ii) the termination of our commercial agreement under certain limited circumstances and (iii) an event that would cause our repurchase right to lapse in full prior to May 2015, Walmart is required to pay us \$25.00 per share for each share it sells in excess of 309,833 shares (subject to adjustment if our initial public offering.
+We have also granted Walmart registration rights for all of its shares of our Class A common stock that are no longer subject to our repurchase right.
+In connection with the share issuance, Walmart entered into an agreement to vote its shares in proportion to the way th negatively impacted in future periods due to the accounting effects of the share issuance and the higher sales commission rates we expect to pay under the amended commercial agreement.